 ODISSEI Secure Supercomputer

-In the ODISSEI Secure Supercomputer (OSSC), researchers can analyse their data linked to CBS Microdata in SURFsara’s high performance computing environment Cartesius.
+In the ODISSEI Secure Supercomputer (OSSC), researchers can analyse their data linked to highly-sensitive data – such as CBS Microdata – in SURFsara’s high performance computing environment Cartesius.
+The ODISSEI Secure Supercomputer is currently being scaled up and it is expected to open to the wider research community before the summer of 2020.

 In June 2018, Statistics Netherlands and SURFsara completed a successful Proof of Concept (PoC) of the ODISSEI Secure Supercomputer.
 The ODISSEI Secure Supercomputer consists of an enclave of Statistics Netherlands within the domain of SURFsara.
 In this virtual IT environment, researchers can analyse linked data in a high performance computing environment that meets the requirements of Statistics Netherlands in legal, technical and security requirements.
 This way, confidential information can be brought safely into the environment to be analysed with Cartesius, SURFsara’s high-performance computer.